mikesizz/objktiv-alpha/README.md

 # OBJKTIV: Tezos NFT Viewer
 ⚠️ Heads Up!
-You are viewing an early release, alpha version.
+You are viewing an early release version.
 This dApp is not fully bug tested! ⚠️

 ## About
+### Functionality
-This is the results of a few nights of tinkering around for fun.
-The OBJKTIV dApp currently allows you to view hic et nunc and fxhash Tezos NFTs.
+This dApp allows you to view Tezos based NFTs minted on the hic et nunc and fxhash smart contracts.
+Additional smart contract support will be coming soon.

 The alpha version includes wallet sync'ing, anonymous wallet viewing, gallery creation, popout objkt viewer w/ bg color selector, and day/night mode.

-All settings are stored via local storage, so settings will not carry over between devices.
+All settings are persisted via local storage, so settings will not carry over between devices.
 Settings export will come shortly.
 Be warned that unsync'ing your wallet will wipe your settings.
-This will change shortly.
+This will change in an upcoming release.

+### Decentralization
 The goal is to stand OBJKTIV up as a fully decentralized application, though centralized indexers are used as a dependency in its current incarnation.
 With this in mind, most views, galleries, objkts, etc can be shared via URL.
-The goal is that basically everything that dictates your viewing experience is encoded in the URL, which means it is 100% shareable.
+Ideally, everything that dictates your viewing experience should be encoded in the URL making it is 100% shareable.

 ## FAQ
 ### Is this application safe?